Catch My Disease

 "Catch My Disease" is a song by Australian singer Ben Lee.
-It was released a single from his fifth studio album, Awake Is the New Sleep (2005), on 18 January 2005 in the United States and on 25 April 2005 in Australia.
+It was released as a single from his fifth studio album, Awake Is the New Sleep (2005), on 18 January 2005 in the United States and on 25 April in Australia.
 The song reached number 27 in Australia and came in second place on the Triple J Hottest 100 of 2005 poll.
 The song obtained international recognition when it appeared in the opening scene of an episode of the American drama series Grey's Anatomy and subsequently went on to appear as a track on the drama's original soundtrack.

 Awards and nominations

 APRA Awards

 The APRA Awards are presented annually from 1982 by the Australasian Performing Right Association (APRA).
 At the 2006 ceremony, Lee's winning song, "Catch My Disease", was performed by indie artist, Tecoma.